-This page answers common troubleshooting questions about using GAAP.
+This page answers common troubleshooting questions about using Genesys Intelligent Automation.

 - Issue: I've added an option to my Prompt Wording in my Menu, and added a link to this option, but when callers select the number for this option they're not being put through.
-Why is this? - Suggestion: If you've indicated in the Prompt Wording field that the caller should press a specific number to be put through to a particular department, you must also add this number to the DTMF field in the Edit Path dialog box. - Issue: Why are callers receiving an error message rather than being routed to a specific number? - Suggestion: A list of trusted numbers is configured when GAAP is installed.
+Why is this? - Suggestion: If you've indicated in the Prompt Wording field that the caller should press a specific number to be put through to a particular department, you must also add this number to the DTMF field in the Edit Path dialog box. - Issue: Why are callers receiving an error message rather than being routed to a specific number? - Suggestion: A list of trusted numbers is configured when Intelligent Automation is installed.
 This prevents callers from being transferred to prohibited numbers, such as premium-rate numbers.
 Check your reports to identify at which point callers are receiving this error and update the number.
 This may be in a Phone block, Opening Hours rule, or a Module set up using the Treeview Submodule template.
 Administrators can add numbers to the trusted numbers list. - Issue: Some callers are experiencing technical difficulties at different stages in the callflow.
 How can I diagnose the problem? - Suggestion: The Call Details report allows you to identify the cause of any problems you are experiencing.
 To access this report, go to the Reports view and click the Raw Data tab.
 Select Call Details in the Data Set menu, and then click Download to download a CSV file.
-Open the file and look at the Error Messages column to review where in your callflow a change is required.
+Open the file and look at the Error Messages column to review where in your callflow a change is required. - Issue: During load scenarios, IA Tomcat servers consumes high memory and takes long time to execute Script Blocks, iHub scripts? - Suggestions: - Try increasing the Tomcat memory pool size to 6 GB especially for VUI and Integration servers.
+The default memory pool size is 4 GB. - To increase Tomcat available memory, you must change the tomcat9W.exe file in the Tomcat(app)/bin folder (.../TomcatVUI/bin) to match the name of the service for that app. e.g., fishVUI.exe. - After the change, double-click the file to open the Java config UI and update the xms and xmx values as desired. - Save the settings and restart the application. - Add or spin up more Tomcat resources when number of max threads for a Tomcat service exceeds 500 threads by updating the maxThreads attribute in the <Connector ...> section in the server.xml file. - Enable caching ("Cache Production Modules") in IA Server's Administration page for Production servers. - Issue: The Load Balancer sends requests to the wrong messaging server. - Suggestion: You should check the localhost-access-log files to see instances of this issue.
+Find the incorrect request (look for a 500 response) and then get the session ID.
+Check if that session ID is in any of the other messaging server localhost-access-log files at the same time.